 These days, everyone’s talking about cloud computing.
-It can be difficult to not only understand exactly what that means, but how best to do it without breaking your business’s budget.
+It can be difficult to understand exactly what that means.
+Once you do, you have to figure out how best to do it without breaking your business’s budget.
 Cloud apps are any software or applications that you utilize but do not have to store the data yourself.
 An everyday example is social media.
-When you log into your account and post vacation photos, you use the power of cloud computing provided by the social media company.
+When you log into your account and post vacation photos, you’re use the power of cloud computing.

 This differs from cloud storage, which is a service that you pay for to have another company store your personal or business data.
 Cloud storage eliminates the need for large memory capacity in each of your computers or to house data storage servers onsite at your office or workspace.
 That makes a lot of sense in this digital age, where mind-boggling amounts of data are created each day.
 But why use cloud apps, some of which are referred to as SaaS (Software as a Service)?
 Doesn’t it make more sense to want to own the software that you and your employees use every day?